Travelling is like getting pregnant. Only a lot more fun and you feel thinner.

 Tip: Be prepared for staff members to be rude.
 Pushing and shoving at airports and supermarkets.

-- We spent six weeks in America last year, hired a car and drove from the bottom end of Florida to the tip of Upstate New York, stopping in every state along the way, and squeezing in 4 days of budget seeking thrills in NYC.
+- We spent six weeks in America last year, we hired a car and drove from the bottom end of Florida to the tip of Upstate New York, stopping in Charleston for a ghost tour along the way, and squeezing in 4 days of budget seeking thrills in NYC.
 It was fabulous.

 - Because we were on a budget, we couchsurfed.
-We did this is Washington, New York and Charleston.
+We did this in a few states, including Washington.
 Our Washington host worked for the government so we got to talk about plenty of politics.
 Over dinner.
 I know, what can I say?
 I’m a rebel.

 - It was fascinating and educational.
 Our host was keen to talk about her political stance and enlighten us on things we weren’t aware of.